How to: Create and Edit a Module

 To create a module:

-1. From the Workspaces view, select a workspace tile.
+1. From the Workspaces view, navigate to a workspace you own and click View Workspace.

-2. Click an application tile's name, or click View App.
+2. Navigate to an existing application and click View Application.

 6. From the Module Type drop-down, select FE Front-End.